 Additionally, schools should be regularly monitoring the well-being of children, young people and staff to provide evaluation data on the impact of mental health initiatives and interventions, and to ensure that vulnerable children can be identified and supported.
-We aim to identify mental health needs as early as possible to prevent things getting worse.
+Early identification of need and intervention is a priority.
 We do this in different ways including: